junxit/us-congress-bills-112/bill.md

 ## § 1.
 Conveyance of property

 - **(a)** *In general* As soon as practicable after the date of the enactment of this Act, but not later than 180 days after such date, the Secretary of Health and Human Services (in this Act referred to as the Secretary) shall convey to the Maniilaq Association located in Kotzebue, Alaska, all right, title, and interest of the United States in and to the property described in section 2 for use in connection with health and social services programs.
-The Secretary’s conveyance of title by warranty deed under this section shall, on its effective date, supersede and render of no future effect the Quitclaim Deed to the property described in section 2(1) executed by the Secretary and the Maniilaq Association on March 31, 2009.
+The Secretary’s conveyance of title by warranty deed under this section shall, on its effective date, supersede and render of no future effect on any Quitclaim Deed the properties described in section 2 executed by the Secretary and the Maniilaq Association.
 - **(b)** *Conditions* The conveyance required by this section shall be made by warranty deed without consideration and without imposing any obligation, term, or condition on the Maniilaq Association, or reversionary interest of the United States, other than that required by this Act or section 512(c)(2)(B) of the Indian Self-Determination and Education Assistance Act (25 U.S.C.
 458aaa–11(c)(2)(B)).

 ## § 2.
 Property described

 The property, including all land and appurtenances, to be conveyed pursuant to section 1 is as follows:

-- **(1)** Re-Plat of Friends Mission Reserve, Subdivision No. 2, U.S. Survey 2082, Lot 1, Block 12, Kotzebue, Alaska, containing 8.10 acres (352.818 sq. ft.), recorded in the Kotzebue Recording District, Kotzebue, Alaska, on October 14, 1988, including Installation No. 41231 and all land, buildings, structures, facilities, and appurtenances thereon.
+- **(1)** *Kotzebue Hospital and land* Re-Plat of Friends Mission Reserve, Subdivision No. 2, U.S. Survey 2082, Lot 1, Block 12, Kotzebue, Alaska, containing 8.10 acres recorded in the Kotzebue Recording District, Kotzebue, Alaska, on August 18, 2009.
-- **(2)** Re-plat of Friends Mission Reserve, Subdivision No. 2, U.S. Survey 2082, Lots 1A & lB, Block 13, Kotzebue, Alaska including Installation No. 41232 and all land, buildings, structures, facilities, and appurtenances thereon.
+- **(2)** *Kotzebue Quarters aka KIC site* Re-plat of Friends Mission Reserve, U.S. Survey 2082, Lot 1A, Block 13, Kotzebue, Alaska, containing 5.229 acres recording in the Kotzebue Recording District, Kotzebue, Alaska, on December 23, 1991.
-- **(3)** Lot 1B, Block 26, U.S. Survey No. 2863 B, Town Site of Kotzebue, Alaska, including Installation 41233 and all land, buildings, structures, facilities, and appurtenances thereon.
+- **(3)** *Kotzebue Quarters aka Nana site* Lot 1B, Block 26, Tract A, Townsite of Kotzebue, U.S. Survey No. 2863 A, Kotzebue, Alaska, containing 1.29 acres recorded in the Kotzebue Recording District, Kotzebue, Alaska, on December 23, 1991.

 ## § 3.
 Environmental liability